Fire-wall5/Causal-Forcing/README.md

 ### Minute-level Long Video Generation
 Built on [Rolling Forcing](https://github.com/TencentARC/RollingForcing), we implemented minute-level long video generation.
 See [here](./long_video) for the detail.

+[Infinity-RoPE](https://github.com/yesiltepe-hidir/infinity-rope) and [Deep Forcing](https://cvlab-kaist.github.io/DeepForcing/) also adopt Causal Forcing as one of their base models, enabling interactive (prompt-switchable) long video generation at the minute scale.
+You can also try them out at their repos.

 ## Training
 <img width="4944" height="2154" alt="overview" src="https://github.com/user-attachments/assets/df96fae3-cecc-4915-9a14-d1a5f326074e" />